tnichols217/notes/Chem 111/1 - Intro.md

 See the electronic structure of molecules by using X-rays.
 It can measure where electrons are and move to when excited.

+# Dimensional Analysis
+If we know that $